Stormy Isles: An Azorean Tale

 The Portuguese-language novel Mau Tempo no Canal, published in 1944, is a novel set in the Azores between 1917–1919.
 It tells the story of a member of a noble yet financially declining family and her struggles with the secular fatalism of her culture as she anxiously attempts to overcome it.

 In 1998, Francisco Cota Fagundes translated the novel into English and retitled it Stormy Isles: An Azorean Tale.
-Join Francisco as he shares the story and explores the relationship between the U.S. and the Azores.
-He will discuss the role that American literature played in the novel, as well as the theory and practice of translation (known as traductology).
+Attendees joined Francisco as he shared the story and explored the relationship between the U.S. and the Azores.
+He discussed the role that American literature played in the novel, as well as the theory and practice of translation (known as traductology).
 The book’s original writing included the use of several foreign languages (known as heterolingualism), from Latin to French to Spanish, as well as unique whaling terminology.
-Francisco will talk about the challenges he faced during the translation process and how he navigated them.
+Francisco talked about the challenges he faced during the translation process and how he navigated them.